LogtalkDotOrg/logtalk3/tools/lgtdoc/NOTES.md

 predicates to generate the documentation.

-The `lgtdoc/xml` directory includes several ready to use scripts for converting the XML documenting files to (X)HTML, PDF, Markdown, or plain text files.
+The `lgtdoc/xml` directory includes several ready to use scripts for converting the XML documenting files to (X)HTML, PDF, Markdown, reStructuredText (for use with Sphinx), or plain text files.
 See the `lgtdoc/xml/NOTES.md` for details.

 Other notes